-In our blog on Zomato’s business model, we discussed the three key pillars that drive Zomato’s revenue — Food Delivery, Dining Out & Sustainability.
-Swiggy, on the other hand, has been expanding its focus from just delivering food to being able to deliver anything.
+In our piece on Zomato’s business model, we discussed the three key pillars that drive Zomato’s revenue — Food Delivery, Dining Out & Sustainability, and the company’s vision to build new core segments.

-In this blog, we will have a look at the different business segments Swiggy has launched since its founding in 2014 to develop a better understanding of how it makes money, but before we do that, let’s learn about the founding story of Swiggy to establish better context.
+In this piece, we will look at the different business segments Swiggy has launched since its founding in 2014 to understand Swiggy’s business model better, but before we do that, let’s learn about the founding story of Swiggy to establish a better context.

 How Swiggy Started